aaryswastaken/gandi-rush/EventPool.md

  - ~~`UI_ACTION`: Useless and deprecated~~
  - `SCORE_UPDATE`: When the score updates, this event is called from the Grid Manager to the UI.
 The payload looks like this: `{"score": int}` with score being very originally the score.
  - `GEN_TRIGGER`: This event is called by the UI towards the Grid manager, asking it to call for a grid generation.
 The payload contains the size.
 The payload looks like this: `{"grid_size": tuple<int>}` where the grid\_size is expressed in the usual coordinates expression
+ - `EXIT_ALL` the exit event for all threads.
+No payload

 #### Note on grid: